 No, there is no fancy “crown protection system” that makes you waste seconds to access the crown (here Hamilton used a tried and true screw-down crown with a rubber gasket design that keeps the watch from leaking water, while making it easier to operate) and no inner diving scales that would require an extra crown just to set the timer, and that’s what I actually like about the timekeeper: it just works.

-Surprisingly, the combination of generic parts somehow manages to make the watch look… Well, can’t really call the watch ‘unique’, but it surely has a style of its own.
+Surprisingly, the combination of generic parts somehow manages to make the watch look… I can’t really call the watch ‘unique’, but it surely has a style of its own.
 While most affordable ‘Swiss Made’ divers that are currently available on the market try to, um, pay respects -wholly or partially- to classic Submariners, Seamasters and other luxury diving companions that were immortalized by movie heroes and massive advertising efforts, this one tries to form a language of its own, even if the words were borrowed from others.

 For some persons, just looking at the watch may provoke random bouts of deja vu, but I personally find the design refreshing and interesting.
 Maybe not as interesting as that of their Navy Frogman model that, too, was introduced at Baselworld 2017 earlier this year, but still good enough to stand from the rest of contenders from other brands of similar pedigree.